 In other words, most of the value in a SaaS startup is not generated at the end of the transaction.
 The value generation begins at the first transaction, and snowballs when sales have targeted customers that had a true need for the product and the potential to grow usage over time.

-The Startup Sales Process Needs to Manage the Customer Lifecycle
+Sales Process Manages the Customer Lifecycle

 SaaS startups live or die by their ability to grow customers over time.
 Great SaaS companies have NDR over +120%, meaning that the average customer grows usage +20% if there is no churn.
 Sales’ job is to close accounts today that will generate the +20% tomorrow.